EricChan277/Instanews-App/README.md

  # Project 2 - Instanews App

- -Click on the select bar and choose the catergoruy of story to read.
+ -Click on the select bar and choose the category of the story you wish to read.

  Using APIs, Jquery, SCSS, and HTML, I have created a webpage that pulls news stories from the New York Times API.